danielvegamyhre/danielvegamyhre.github.io/docs/_posts/2025-03-30-illustrated-megatron.md

 - In the forward pass, the input activations are not sharded, so this becomes an all-reduce in the backward pass.
 - In total, for each MLP block in the transformer, there will be a total of 2 all-reduces: one in the forward pass, and one in the backward pass.

-Now that we understand how the MLP block is sharded and *why*, we're ready to move onto the mult-head attention layer.
+Now that we understand how the MLP block is sharded and *why*, we're ready to move onto the multi-headed attention layer.

 ## Attention layers